Q. Where can I pay my citation?

 Q. Who maintains the meters?

-Parking Meter Maintenance is responsible for installing and collecting from approximately 1,700 meters in the downtown area.
-The maintenance unit works closely with the Traffic Engineering Division on the location of parking meters, handicap spaces, signs, traffic lanes and loading zones.
+Parking Meter Mechanics are responsible for installing and collecting from approximately 1,500 meters in the downtown area.
+They work closely with the Traffic Engineering Division on the location of parking meters, disabled spaces, signs, travel lanes and loading zones.

-Recently, the city installed electronic meters in many areas of the city to improve efficiency.
-Technicians continually update their knowledge and skills to keep up with advancing technology.
-To report a meter issue using the C.A.R.E. system, click here.
+Staff continually update their knowledge and skills to keep up with advancing technology.
+To report a meter issue online, click here.

 Q. How can I set a court date to dispute a citation?

 A. You may elect to set a court date for a hearing to dispute your citation.
 Court dates cannot be arranged by telephone or via the Internet.
 To set a hearing date, you must appear in person at the Office of Public Parking within 15 days of the citation issuance and complete a signed and notarized Court Appearance Agreement.
+This is also detailed on the reverse side of the parking citation.
 You will then be assigned a future court hearing time and date.
-Please bring the actual citation, your driver's license and disabled permit (if applicable) to:
+Please bring the actual citation, your driver's license and disabled placard (if applicable) to:

 Office of Public Parking